quattromani/childrenssafetyimmobilizer/index.md

 ---

+## Radiation reduction

 The opportunity to reduce radiation exposure is a critical issue within pediatric radiology and is an exceptional benefit provided by The Q Holder.

+The Q Pediatric Position Holder is designed for children weighing up to approx. 30 lbs.

 The Q assists children to remain montionless for diagnostic X-Rays, thus fewer exposures could mean less radiation.
 The Q allows the radiologic technologists to remain further from the primary and scatter radiation.